-The External HEAG will meet and will advise the Internal HEAG.
-Advice and recommendations proposed by the HEAG will be based on the lived experiences and expertise of these groups and given the barriers that equity-seeking groups face, it is very important that these recommendations remain as undiluted as possible.
-The Internal HEAG will have a critical role in describing the External HEAG's message to the DHC.
+The External HEAG will advise the Internal HEAG.
+Advice and recommendations proposed by the HEAG will be based on the lived experiences and expertise of these groups.
+Given the barriers that equity-seeking groups face, it is very important that these recommendations remain as undiluted as possible.
+The chair(s) will facilitate a consensus decision-making process that is inclusive and provides enough time for evaluation, discussion, proposed options, identification of concerns, and acceptable resolution of the items and/or issues under consideration.
+The Internal HEAG will have a critical role in describing the External HEAG's message to the DHC and BORN Executive; if consensus is not reached by the External HEAG, the Internal HEAG will also strive to understand the factors contributing to this and the various opinions presented.